 \subsection{Real-world evaluations}

-\textbf{Hash join.} Hash join is used to implement the ``equivalent-join'' operation in modern databases.
+\para{Hash join} Hash join is used to implement the ``equivalent-join'' operation in modern databases.
 It involves creating a hash table from rows of the first table and then probes it with rows of the second table.
 We used the open-source implementation of the algorithm in SGXGauge~\cite{kumar2022comprehensive,sgxgauga}.
-We varied the size of the first table (from 500K to 1M records) and fixed the second table (100K), effectively varying the memory and compute intensive nature of the workload.
-As shown in Figure.~\ref{fig:hashjoin}, the overhead of \sysname is negligible.
-In several cases, \sysname outperformed the native VM, likely due to the fact that the enclave’s gPAs were pre-allocated in \sysname, which avoided page faults.
+We varied the size of the first table (from 500K to 1M records) and fixed the second table (100K), effectively varying the memory and computation intensive nature of the workload.
+As shown in Fig.~\ref{fig:hashjoin}, the overhead of \sysname is negligible.

-\para{SQLite} We utilized the publicly available version of SQLite (v.3.19.3) operating on Intel SGX~\cite{sqlite}.
-We configured the database to function in-memory mode and incorporated the client within the enclave.
+\para{SQLite} We utilized the publicly available version of SQLite (v3.19.3) operating on Intel SGX~\cite{sqlite}.
+To evaluate the memory performance of \sysname, we configured the database to function in-memory mode and incorporated the client within the enclave.
 We conducted performance evaluations across various record sizes, measuring the time required for 100,000 database operations.
 Specifically, we employed three representative workloads within the Yahoo!
 Cloud Serving Benchmark (YCSB) suite~\cite{ycsbworkload}: workload $A$ (update heavy with 50\% reads and 50\% updates), $D$ (read latest, i.e., delete old ones, insert new ones and read mostly the new ones), and $F$ (short range scan) for the evaluation.
-As shown in Figure~\ref{fig:sqlite}, \sysname introduces about 23.0\% overhead on average over running in the native VM, and about 7.0\% overhead on average over running in the simulation mode.
+As shown in Fig.~\ref{fig:sqlite}, \sysname introduces about 0.77\% overhead on average over the baseline.

 \ignore{ \para{Nginx} In this evaluation,

 \para{Lighttpd} the throughput is only 27.24\% of native, and 101.98\% of sim (seems not correct)

 \para{Redis} the throughput is only 90.71\% of native, and 98.69\% of sim (seems not correct)